zanza00/themealdb-client/README.md

 - First time I've used Github Actions.
 - it autodeploys to zanzapla.net/themealdb-client/
-    - my forever in costruction personal website, I am scared to move my personal website to simonepicciani.it due to DNS
 - I've not tryied to setup tests before running the build, it's a good idea for the future.